During Shoulder Replacement Surgery

 The patient is given a beach chair position to decrease the blood loss and the arm is kept free.

-Before beginning to scrub, the surgeon wears the body exhaust mechanism attached to a battery.
+Before beginning to scrub, the Shoulder Surgeon wears the body exhaust mechanism attached to a battery.
 This system is then covered with water impermeable hoods, so that no part of the surgeon's body is exposed.
 This is an international protocol followed by all Joint Replacement Surgeons.

 After thorough scrubbing the surgeon is helped by the staff nurse to wear the hood gown and gloves.
 It is mandatory for all the assistants to wear the body exhaust mechanism or space suits and water impermeable gowns.